 - Help Guide

-You can get the facts about depression and self-injury. notMYkid aims to empower and educate youth, families, and communities with the knowledge and courage to identify and prevent negative youth behavior.
+notMYkid aims to empower and educate youth, families, and communities with the knowledge and courage to identify and prevent negative youth behavior.
+You can get the facts about depression and self-injury from this website.

 COPMI - Children of Parents with a Mental Illness